 Just look at how great the shelves tie everything together.
 Love it!

-I still wanted to capture the kids interest and keep the whimsy so I opted for an insect/garden theme.
+I opted for an insect/garden theme.
 I used brass insects as part of the wall decor.

 And floral art because obviously bees need flowers.